Rules for Resolving Dispute Among the Nobility and Gentry and All Common Men of Honor

 "Good man (or sir or lord), I see that I have offended you and withdraw my words."

-If the aggrieved should accept the apology it is a matter ended, but if he accept it not, or if no apology is forthcoming, then the man insulted may demand that the offender ransom his words with iron.
-If the offender does not attempt to ransom his words either by an apology or by iron, he will be considered a Neivarin and such a man will lose the right to swear oaths and to bear witness on any matter concerning man or woman, rich or poor, contract or property.
+But if the offender does not attempt to ransom his words (either by an apology or by iron) he will be considered a Neivarin and such a man will lose the right to swear oaths and to bear witness on any matter concerning man or woman, rich or poor, contract or property.

-The matter will then be settled wherever a cloak is thrown, or a spear is buried to the haft, or a line is drawn or where three roads meet.
-The matter shall be settled no sooner than within an hour, but in no case longer than 7 days and this shall be at the option of he who agrees to ransom his words with iron.
-Or else he may decide to leave the date and time to the aggrieved and instead opt to exercise the right to appoint a champion or else to exercise the right to set first terms.
+The matter will be settled wherever a cloak is thrown, or a spear is buried to the haft, or a line is drawn or three roads meet.
+The matter shall be settled no sooner than within an hour, but in no case longer than 7 days and this shall be at the option of he who was challenged.
+Or else the challenged may decide to leave the date and time to the aggrieved and instead opt to exercise the right to appoint a champion.

-Among men of unequal station, it shall be the right of the higher station to have a champion presumed without losing the right to set first terms.
+Among men of unequal station, it shall be the right of the higher station to have a champion presumed without losing the right to set terms.

 Choice of Weapon or fists

-Choice of personal weapons or weapons procured
+Choice of personal weapons or weapons generic

 Choice of Armor or None

-Choice of personal armor or armor procured
+Choice of personal armor or armor generic

 To consider the matter ended at first blood, at three falls, at unconsciousness or death.